 Growing up together in the same home town, Kent Washington, it is still clear in their minds remembering their first date, September 19th, 1980, while juniors at Kent Meridian High School.
 From that day forward the two have been inseparable!

 After high school graduation, Kim also completed her cosmetology license and began working as a hair stylist.
-Eventually, Kim along with two partners opened their own hair salon, which Kim had sold in 2019, was in business for 30 years!
+Eventually, Kim opened her own hair salon, which she had sold in 2019, Kim was in business for 30 years!
 Her experience in the services industry has armed her with knowledge and ability to provide outstanding customer service to her clients.
 She strongly advocates these experiences will be demonstrated in the Fat Duck Inn operations.

 Through their time together they have raised two wonderful children (Eastern Washington and Washington State University graduates, respectively), managed a business, weathered the cyclical nature of the aircraft industry, and for Kim, fought and won a battle with Acute Lymphoblastic Leukemia (ALL) in 2012.

 Their love for the local area can be summed as Tim tells the story:

 “Roughly 15 years ago we were travelling back and forth to visit the kids at

 school on the east side of the state.
 A friend mentioned Walla Walla as a

 stop to check out the great wines being produced in Washington.

 Having recently purchased and consumed a 2000 Dunham Cellars

 Cabernet Sauvignon we were at the precipice of truly exploring our love